dennisladefoged/Blog/_posts/2017-11-30-AOS8-centralized-upgrade.markdown

 - Live Upgrade
 author: Dennis Ladefoged
 ---
 In ArubaOS 8 we have several methods of upgrading the wireless infrastructure.
-Alle these methods have one thing in commmon; they need a repository for the new image to be downloaded.
+All these methods have one thing in commmon; they need a repository for the new image to be downloaded.
 Historically this has been done using TFTP, FTP, FTPS or SCP from a dedicated server or the engineers own laptop.
 Starting from AOS 8.2 the Mobility Master or a Mobility Controller can be configured as a SCP server.
 Facilitating a central respository for image upgrades.
 <!--more-->
 ### Typical use cases